-Formed in 1937, the New Zealand Deerstalkers’ Association is New Zealand’s recognised National body representing and speaking for hunters generally.
+Formed in 1938, the New Zealand Deerstalkers’ Association is the recognised National body representing and speaking for New Zealand hunters generally.

 - Advocacy on behalf of New Zealand’s hunters and shooters

-- The promotion of hunting as a legitimate recreational pursuit
+- The promotion of hunting as a lifetime sport

 - The promotion of running target, scoped rifle, & benchrest shooting

 - The promotion of sensible, effective, legislation on firearms ownership